BG3-Community-Library-Team/bg3-community/Information/Textures/texture-types.md

 ## Texture formats

-BG3 has ultimately two 'styles' of rendering - 'Skin' and 'Hardsurface', for lack of better wording.
+BG3 has ultimately two 'styles' of rendering - 'Hardsurface' and 'Skin', for lack of better wording.

 ### Maps
 The most common texture maps used by BG3 are: